jabattack1/misfits/README.md

 npx create-next-app --example with-jest with-jest-app
 ```
 1. Copy/paste 'pages' and 'src' folders into the parent folder.
-2. Delete all contents in your local package.json file and replace it with all contents in the package.json from this repo.
+2. Delete all contents in your local 'package.json' file and replace it with all contents in 'package.json' from this repo.
 3. run this command:

 ```
 npm install
 ```